kaltura/developer-platform-docs/documentation/player-portal/android/security-provider-android.md

 When using the async version, the app has to pass a [ProviderInstallListener](https://developers.google.com/android/reference/com/google/android/gms/security/ProviderInstaller.ProviderInstallListener).

 The provider is part of the "base" Google Play Services component; if the app already uses *any* Play Services component, it already has access to `ProviderInstaller`.
-If not, it should install it as expalined in [the setup guide](https://developers.google.com/android/guides/setup).
+If not, it should install it as explained in [the setup guide](https://developers.google.com/android/guides/setup).